Here are 3 FAST ideas for teaching multi-digit multiplication. These interventions are easy and quick for busy teachers.

 Students simply start the timer and place the answer cards on top of the corresponding fact.
 The top portion of the Practice Mat lists the facts in order.
 The bottom half shows the facts all mixed up.

 Other options for games can be as simple as using flashcards with a board game or tic-tac-toe.
-Match student partners who are at similar levels of fluency to avoid upset feelings.
+I suggest matching student partners with similar fluency levels to avoid upset feelings.

 You can allow partners to use a multiplication chart to check each other’s answers.